ecos-wtf/programstore-loader/README.md

 Overlays for BSS, stack, and heap region are in the works but are not ready yet.
 This will be added in the next release.

-### Ghidra 9.2

-The loader does not support Ghidra 9.2 yet.

 ## Installation

 If you just want to install the loader into a existing Ghidra installation: